 Regardless of the industry, you are in, it’s no doubt that customers are the most vital part of the business.
 Their needs and wants impact every aspect of the business, but most importantly, without them, the business would not progress.

-According to Michael LeBoeuf, an American business author "A satisfied customer is the best business strategy of all."
-That's why as a business, we need to consistently provide positive experiences that will results in happy and repeat customers.
+According to Michael LeBoeuf, an American business author “A satisfied customer is the best business strategy of all.”
+That’s why as a business, we need to consistently provide positive experiences that will result in happy and repeat customers.

 Customers want to feel valued and know their concerns are appreciated.
 If the business has poor response time, especially if done consistently, it will definitely leave a bad impression on them or will result in a loss of customers and revenue.
-The key to having loyal customers is to provide them with efficient service by a reasonable time frame.
+The key to having loyal customers is to provide them with efficient service within a reasonable time frame.